mui/material-ui/docs/pages/blog/2023-mui-values.md

 ## How do we reinforce values across the org?

-Articulating company values and operationalising them are two different things.
+Articulating company values and operationalizing them are two different things.

-To ensure values don't become mere writing on the wall at MUI, we've purposefully wove them into internal processes and programs.
+To ensure values don't become mere writing on the wall at MUI, we've purposefully woven them into internal processes and programs.
 We surface them often and stay attuned to on how people are perceiving and connecting to them through different initiatives. 🌠🔦

 For example, before you even join MUI, you'll answer carefully chosen questions in your interviews.
 This helps us understand how well you align to our company values and how you might contribute to enhancing them and our culture. 📝

 On a day to day level, values show up everywhere.
 They're referenced in discussions and deliberations related to our work.
 We explicitly state how they directly influence our strategies and plans within our documents.
 Exemplifying core values is also a condition for promotion here and therefore a topic in performance and development conversations. 🆙

-As a fun way to reinforce values and show team gratitude, we've also created #Thanks-And-Praise Thursdays — a dedicated Slack channel that prompts us every Thursday to think about who we could recognise for championing core values and behaviours.
+As a fun way to reinforce values and show team gratitude, we've also created #Thanks-And-Praise Thursdays — a dedicated Slack channel that prompts us every Thursday to think about who we could recognize for championing core values and behaviors.

-Our design team even created custom Slack emojis to make highlighting values-driven moments with just a few clicks.
+Our design team even created custom Slack emojis to make highlighting values-driven moments as simple as just a few clicks.
 (Thank you Gerda, Victor, and Danilo!) 🙏

 <img alt="description" src="/static/blog/2023-mui-values/values-emojis.png" loading="lazy" />